FAIR-Chem/fairchem/docs/tutorials/intro.md

 # Abstract

 The most recent, state of the art machine learned potentials in atomistic simulations are based on graph models that are trained on large (1M+) datasets.
 These models can be downloaded and used in a wide array of applications ranging from catalysis to materials properties.
 These pre-trained models can be used on their own, to accelerate DFT calculation, and they can also be used as a starting point to fine-tune new models for specific tasks.
 In this workshop we will focus on large, graph-based, pre-trained  machine learned models from the Open Catalyst Project (OCP) to showcase how they can be used for these purposes.
 OCP provides several pre-trained models for a variety of tasks related to atomistic simulations.
 We will explain what these models are, how they differ, and details of the datasets they are trained from.
 We will introduce an Atomic Simulation Environment (ase) calculator that leverages an OCP pre-trained model for typical simulation tasks including adsorbate geometry relaxation, adsorption energy calculations, and reaction energies.
 We will show how pre-trained models can be fine-tuned on new data sets for new tasks.
 We will also discuss current limitations of the models and opportunities for future research.
 Participants will need a laptop with internet capability.

-A computational environment accessible via the internet will be provided.
+## Walkthrough video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0wb0FTa7SV0?si=6gPgj0Pv9jfNT8Go" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 +++